rhel-labs/instruqt/eus-intro/01-introduction/assignment.md

     Whether you want more control over your lifecycle, need a longer support window, or are tied to a specific minor release, Extended Update Support (EUS) allows your Red Hat Enterprise Linux servers to stay on the same minor version for up to 2 years.

     ## Tasks included in this scenario:
-    * Identify current minor version and available versions of RHEL
+    * Identify current minor version and available versions of RHEL.
-    * Add EUS entitlement to a server
+    * Add EUS entitlement to a server.
-    * Update to the latest EUS release
+    * Update to the latest EUS release.

     ## Additional reading:
     https://access.redhat.com/articles/rhel-eus